Aprieto7/ETL-Project/README.md

 ## TRANSFORMATION

 ### r/CryptoCurrency
-- Using some webscraping, we are able to pull in data from the Reddit website.

 - Reddit provides many columns indicating whether the post was liked, flared, etc. which leads to many 'N/A' values.
 We were able to drop 40 columns quickly using `drop.na()` function.
 - There is an `over_18` column that you can filter to just rows set as `False` in order to exclude posts with explicit language.
 - We ended up dropping 112 down to 68 just columns by removing N/As, 0s, as well as redundant and useless columns.